higherkindness/mu-scala/microsite/src/main/docs/guides/accessing-metadata.md

 }
 ```

-Ordinarily, if you were not using context, you would create a gRPC service
+In general, if you were not using context, you would need to create a gRPC service
 definition using the macro-generated `MyService.bindService` method, specifying
 your effect monad of choice: